-Radatz, who reportedly was first called "The Monster" -- among other things -- by Mantle, was an overpowering reliever.
+Radatz, who reportedly was first dubbed "The Monster" by Mickey Mantle, was an overpowering reliever.
 He holds the major league record for strikeouts in a season by a relief pitcher with 181 in 1964.
 He struck out five batters in two innings in the 1963 All-Star game and five in 2 2/3 innings in the 1964 All-Star game.
 He often pitched several innings, unlike modern closers.
 His fastballs arrived at 95 miles an hour, and he commonly pitched multiple innings in a game in relief.

 His one-pitch arsenal was a worry for Boston, and Ted Williams encouraged him to develop a sinker.
-Radatz complied, but in changing his mechanics to incorporate the new pitch, he permanently lost the edge on his fastball.
+Dick complied, but in changing his mechanics to incorporate the new pitch, he permanently lost the edge on his fastball.

-1965 was a let-down for Radatz and Red Sox fans.
-The team finished 9th, lost 100 games, and Radatz came back to Earth.
+1965 was a let-down for him and Red Sox fans.
+The team finished 9th, lost 100 games, and he came back to Earth.
 He went 9-11 with 24 saves and a high 3.91 ERA.
-Radatz developed a pretty good sinker, but he never regained his fastball.
+He developed a pretty good sinker, but he never regained his fastball.
 He changed his mechanics too much to accommodate the sinker.
-Without his fastball, Radatz lost the extra in extraordinary.
+Without his fastball, he lost the extra in extraordinary.

 He was diagnosed with injuries in his arm and shoulder which required season-ending surgery.
 The Red Sox traded him to Cleveland in June, 1966 and later played for the Cubs, Detroit and Montreal.